US Fulbright Logo

 The English Teaching Assistant (ETA) grantees are placed in classrooms of 25 to 30 students to provide assistance to the local English Teachers.
 ETAs help teach English and support host institution teachers with various classroom activities, while serving as cultural ambassadors for the U.S.

-In Costa Rica, ETAs teach to students at high-school, technical education, and higher education levels, outside of the capital.
-ETAs should expect to be placed at very rural communities, about 3 to 4 hours away from the capital city.
+In Costa Rica, ETAs teach to students at high school, technical education, and higher education levels, outside of the capital.
+ETAs should expect to be placed in very rural communities, about 3 to 4 hours away from the capital city.

 Grant Length